Interpal’s One-to-One Sponsorship programme helps over 10,000 Palestinian children, including orphans and those with disabilities.

 Will I get a progress report for the child and how often?

-Interpal endeavours to provide you with a progress report on a regular basis and can arrange for a report should you request it.
+Interpal endeavours to provide you with a progress report on an annual basis and can arrange for a report should you request it.
 Information provided includes a detailed study compiled by social and field workers about the current situation of the child and his/her family describing any changes or developments in their financial, health and social situations.

 How long can I sponsor a child for?